drgimpfen/Docker-Archiver/README.md

 **Fallback & compatibility**: If no bind mounts are detected the legacy `/local` path will be scanned to maintain compatibility with older deployments.

 **Important:** Host and container paths must match for bind mounts (e.g. `- /opt/stacks:/opt/stacks`).
 The archiver uses the container-side path it detects as the working directory for `docker compose` commands.

+<a name="troubleshooting-bind-mount-warnings"></a>
+### Troubleshooting bind-mount warnings

+> Note: The real-time EventSource (SSE) stream is in-memory by default and is only guaranteed to work when the job runs in the same process that serves the SSE request.
+For multi-worker deployments use a central pub/sub (e.g., Redis) and set `REDIS_URL` in your environment to enable cross-worker event streaming.

+If you see a dashboard warning about bind-mount mismatches or a job aborting with a **"No valid stacks found"** message, check the following:

+- Inspect container mounts on the host: `docker inspect <container>` or `docker inspect <container> --format '{{json .Mounts}}'`.
+Verify entries show `"Type": "bind"` and that the **host/source path and container/destination path are identical**.
+- Ensure you defined the bind mounts in `docker-compose.yml` or `docker-compose.override.yml` and that you copied `docker-compose.override.yml.example` to `docker-compose.override.yml` for local development when needed.
+- After changing compose files, restart the app service: `docker compose up -d --build app` and check the Dashboard for the warning to disappear.
+- Check application logs and the job log: the job log will include an explicit message when no valid stacks are found explaining that bind mounts are mandatory.

+If the issue persists, open an issue and include your mount output and relevant logs so we can help troubleshoot.

 ### ⚠️ Important: Bind Mounts Required